 The air in our building will be filtered and exchanged via:

-- New supplemental HEPA filters in every room, including teachers’ offices and bathrooms: They will filter out more than 99.9% of all particles 0.1 micron or larger.
+- New supplemental HEPA filters in every room, including teachers’ offices and bathrooms: Where or when fresh air is not possible, we rely on the filters and HVAC.
+They will filter out more than 99.9% of all particles 0.1 micron or larger.
 This includes virtually all virus-carrying particles, including coronavirus particles, which average .125 microns.
 The HEPA filters in our classrooms will add six air changes per hour.
 We will change the filters regularly, per instructions.

 - Our building’s five-year-old HVAC system, which brings fresh air into the Cafegymnatorium (7 changes per hr), Annex (5 changes), and lobbies and hallways (1-10 changes, depending on the space)